Blueberry Orange Jam Recipe for Canning (with Pectin)

 Other Canning Ideas

 Homemade canned goods make excellent gifts for the holidays or for gift baskets any time of the year.
-If you are a fan of home canning, in addition to this rhubarb jam with jello and pineapple you might want to try making canned blackberry syrup or canned raspberry syrup.
+If you are a fan of home canning, in addition to this blueberry orange jam you might want to try making canned blackberry syrup, raspberry orange jam, or canned raspberry syrup.
 If you like canned jam, you could make some orange rhubarbseedless raspberry, blueberry lemon, or raspberry blueberry jam.
 Looking for a way to use an abundant apple harvest?
 Make some delicious canned applesauce.
 There are many possibilities!

 More Food Inspiration